matrix-org/matrix.org/content/twim-guide.md

 with any questions or ideas about TWIM and its process.
 {% end %}

-This Week in Matrix is part of the outreach programme of the Matrix Foundation.
+This Week in Matrix is part of the outreach programme of The Matrix Foundation.

 The Matrix Foundation hosts the [TWIM Matrix room](https://matrix.to/#/#twim:matrix.org) for the purpose of communicating with the wider ecosystem and allowing everyone to announce Matrix-related news to be published